grd/FreePDM/ConceptOfDesign/FreePDM_07-DatabaseSetup.md

 | ... | Calculation   | None       | None           | None       | None       | None       |
 | ... | Image         | None       | None           | None       | None       | None       |
 | ... | etc..         | None       | None           | None       | None       | None       |

+_Note: The Attributes needs probably some mixing._
+_Note2: What about the units?
+Dimensionless, Iso by default?
+Optionally accept more dimensions later on, even if i don't like to add thousand different options like 103 pounds and 2.3 ounce..._

 As long as every